Dilbert66/esphome-vistaECP/README.md

 ## Wiring

 ### Non-isolated simple version
-Notes: This is my recommended version.
-It provide the best signal output with the most minimal impact on the ECP bus.
+Notes: This is the recommended version.
+It provides the best signal output with very minimal impact on the ECP bus.

 ![ecpinterface](https://user-images.githubusercontent.com/7193213/134977586-dc119221-4f44-4c50-b9b5-7021194f14b5.png)